 When Taylor became the executive food editor at Thrillist in 2019, she was one of the few Black women to lead a mainstream food publication and the first in digital media.
-Brooklyn Magazine named Taylor to its list of 100 influential people in Brooklyn culture, and her cookbooks have graced more than two dozen "best" lists.
+Nicole has been featured on NPR, the Los Angeles Times, the Wall Street Journal, the Washington Post, Oxford American, BET, TODAY, and NBC News.

 After season 2 of ‘High on the Hog,’ there is more to be told